-When Freddie Mac and Fannie Mae announced their new lending rules last August, I started telling everyone who would listen that they need to start using portfolio loans to finance their investments.
+When Freddie Mac and Fannie Mae announced their new lending rules a few years ago, I started telling everyone who would listen that they need to start using portfolio loans to finance their investments.

 These lenders are typically small banks and credit unions.
 Because they don’t sell the loan off to Freddie or Fannie, they don’t have to follow any of the stupid new rules such as a maximum number of 4 financed properties and no unseasoned cash out.

 There are portfolio lenders out there that allow an unlimited number of financed properties and unseasoned cash out.
 I spoke with an investor a few days ago who has 7 financed properties with Wells Fargo and he was certain they are a portfolio lender because he sends his payment to them every month.

 Well, Wells Fargo is NOT a portfolio lender.
 They are a conventional lender.
 They sell their residential loans to Freddie Mac which means they have to follow the Freddie rules (bad).

 So, what kind of loans do portfolio lenders make?
 Lots, but the ones we are concerned with are LLC loans, blanket loans and master loan commitments.
 Let’s look at each one individually.